 - Fortified soy milk

-It’s important to note that because Vitamin D is fat-soluble, eating some of these sources alongside a healthy fat can enhance absorption and bioavailability.
-Another alternative to Vitamin D supplementation is sunshine.
-Stepping outside for 5-30 minutes twice a week can really boost Vitamin D levels.
-Remember though that sunscreen prevents skin cancer so if you are outside in the sun for a prolonged period of time, make sure to apply it!
+It’s important to note that because Vitamin D is fat-soluble, consuming these sources alongside healthy fats can enhance absorption and bioavailability.
+Another alternative to supplementation is sunshine.
+Stepping outside for 5-30 minutes twice weekly can significantly boost Vitamin D levels.
+Remember that sunscreen prevents skin cancer, so if you’re outdoors for extended periods, make sure to apply it!

 Vitamin D And Your Overall Health

-Vitamin D plays an instrumental role in our overall health.
-It helps keep our bones strong, prevents diseases and cancers, and supports our heart health.
-Although Vitamin D deficiency is common, rushing to the store to buy a Vitamin D supplement is not critical.
-Those who are older in age and infants are populations needing Vitamin D supplementation.
+Vitamin D plays an essential role in overall health.
+It maintains bone strength, prevents diseases and cancers, and supports heart health.
+Although Vitamin D deficiency is common, rushing to purchase supplements isn’t critical.
+Older adults and infants are the populations most likely to need supplementation.

-Most of the Vitamin D we get comes from exposure to the sun and through our diets.
-Getting more time in the sun (safely) and including more Vitamin D-rich foods in your diet can help raise your Vitamin D levels.
-If you are considering supplementing with Vitamin D, just make sure you’re getting a product that contains Vitamin D3, the more absorbable and bioavailable form of Vitamin D.
+Most Vitamin D comes from sun exposure and dietary sources.
+Spending more time safely in the sun and including more Vitamin D-rich foods in your diet can help raise your levels.
+If you’re considering supplementation, ensure you’re getting a product containing Vitamin D3, the more absorbable and bioavailable form of Vitamin D.